 - Please note: When you see the pop up screen, choose to “save” the file – DO NOT click on “open”

 Other reasons why a video might not download

 Sometimes the issue is with your browser.
 Here are some options to deal with this:

 1. Clear cache and cookies in your browser, then close it and re-open it.
 If you don’t know how to do that, here is an article which explains how to do that.

 2. Make sure that your browser is updated to the latest version.
 You will generally find an “update” link in the HELP section of the browser toolbar.

 3. Use another browser.
-I suggest you download Chrome or Firefox.
+You can download Chrome or Firefox.
 They are free and very easy to install.
 Many times something that did not work in one browser will work just fine in another browser.